Chakesar

-Chakesar (Sindhi: چاکسار, "chaksar") is a town / Tehsil of the Shangla District in Khyber-Pakhtunkhwa province of Pakistan.
+Chakesar is a town and tehsil of the Shangla District in Khyber-Pakhtunkhwa province of Pakistan.
 It is situated about 6 km in the north-west on the right bank of the Indus River.
-Chakesar was given the status of Tehsil in 2017, by the PTI Govt, in kp on request of PTI's former candidate for National assembly Mr. Nawaz Mehmood.
+Chakesar was given the status of Tehsil in 2017.
 The inhabitants live primarily on agricultural products.

+Geography

-Chakesar is on a formation of a river delta in a valley of 3 km wide by 5 km long at the elevation of 3722 feet above sea level.
+Chakesar is on a formation of a river delta in a valley of 5 km wide by 11 km long at the elevation of 3722 feet above sea level.
 The village is on suture zone / collision zone between the Indian continent and Eurasian continent.
 This suture zone is world-famous for hosting precious stone deposits of emeralds, rubies etc. The collision was preceded by a magmatic event known as the Kohistan Magmatic Arc some 30 million years ago.
 It is the least explored magmatic arc in the world.
 Most of the world magmatic arcs are the sources of gold and copper deposits, e.g. Pan African Nubian Shield.

+Topography

+Chakesar is a tehsil in district Shangla, located between 34° 47′ 8′′ N and 72° 46′ 11′′ E, with an altitude of 3722 feet.
+Tehsil Chakesar is enclosed to the north-west by Alpuri, to the south by tehsil Martung, to the north-west by tehsil Puran, and to the east by tehsil Besham.
+Chakesar valley is in the Sino Japanese region and reaches to the basin of the Saharo Sindian region.